Mahealani Cypher: Post-construction and later politics (1992–present)

-Later politics (2000–present)

 Throughout the early 2000's Cypher would continue her work at the Board of Water Supply and in the community.
 Among her noted projects was her efforts with the Ko'olaupoko Hawaiian Civic Club to create the Ahupua'a Boundary Marker Project, a first of its kind in contemporary times.
 This would be to mark the boundaries of traditional Hawaiian land divisions called the Ahupua'a.
 This effort was expanded from the Ko`olaupoko district to islandwide after Cypher was elected president of the O`ahu Council of the Association of Hawaiian Civic Clubs.
 The initiative led to similar efforts to mark traditional land boundaries among neighboring islands of Kaua`i, Maui and Hawai`i.
 Among her other endeavors, Cypher - along with fellow practitioner Leialoha "Rocky" Kaluhiwa - worked to legalize restoration of Native Hawaiian burial practices, an initiative that would be passed into law in 2015.
 She was also essential in the renaming of Kaneohe Beach Park to the traditional name Nāʻonealaʻa.